-The rules applicable in Great Britain may differ from the EEA as a result of proposals for the new regulatory landscape which will be implemented, subject to a transitional period, as a result of Brexit.
-Following the transitional period, compliance with the UK regulations will be a prerequisite to be able to affix the UKCA mark to our products, without which they cannot be sold or marketed in Great Britain.
+The rules applicable in Great Britain differ from the EEA as a result of Brexit.
+Following the transitional periods whereby existing CE marks continue to be recognized in Great Britain, affixing the UKCA mark is expected to become a prerequisite to be able to place products on the market in Great Britain, without which they cannot be sold or marketed in Great Britain.
+This might cause increased regulatory burden to our business.
 See "Part 1, Item 1.
 Government Regulation - Regulation of Medical Devices in the European Union - Brexit."